richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

   - To set preferences, select **Preferences**.

 <a name="RemoveGroup"> </a>

 ## Remove a user from a group including an external group

-1. In the group, select **Members**.
+1. In the group, click on the count in the **Members** module.
+A panel of community members opens.

-2. Select the Settings icon :::image type="icon" source="../../media/9704ce70-56ce-43f7-96c6-f253b0413d40.png" border="false"::: next to the user's name.
+2. Select Settings :::image type="icon" source="../../media/9704ce70-56ce-43f7-96c6-f253b0413d40.png" border="false"::: next to the user's name.

-3. Select **Remove from group**.
+3. Select **Remove from community**.

-## Remove an external participant from a conversation
 <a name="RemoveThread"> </a>

-- In the Viva Engage conversation, select **Remove Participants**.
+## Remove a non-community participant from a conversation in a private community

+- If a non-community member is added to a conversation, a reply appears in the conversation to note who was added.
+This reply contains a link to **Remove** the non-community member participant.

 <a name="RemoveUser"> </a>